 Is October a Good Time to Visit Boston?

-October is a GREAT time to visit Boston!
+The month of October is a GREAT time to visit Boston!
 The weather is fresh and crisp but not too cool, making it perfect weather for walking around and exploring.

 What to Pack for a Fall Visit to Boston